“How can I spice up my marriage?”

 Mix things up to keep your partner guessing.
 Hire a babysitter to come in the morning to enjoy a date brunch with a long hike.

-Sign up for a salsa class, leave for a weekend without anything booked, or create a theme for your dates like “coffee” or “birds.”
+Sign up for a couples massage class, leave for a weekend without anything booked, or create a theme for your dates like “coffee” or “birds.”
 Get creative with it!

 The data backs us up on this.
 Stony Brook University, New York, ran a study where one group of couples went on weekly date nights to familiar local restaurants.
 A second group instead tried new activities like an art class and an amusement park.